Physical-Intelligence/openpi/README.md

    - Using bfloat16: (convert JAX ckpt to pytorch in bfloat16) Loss curves match after 10k steps (in 30k total steps)
    - Final performance: 91.4% on Libero-10

-3. We comapred inference speed between JAX and PyTorch and they are comparable.
+3. We compared inference speed between JAX and PyTorch and they are comparable.

 ## Troubleshooting